meggcreative/currencyExchange/README.md

 1. Choose currency which You want to covert to PLN
 2. Enter Your amount
 3. Press button "Przelicz"
-4. Final converted amount will show on the bottom of page
+4. The Final converted amount You will get on the bottom of page